 But unlike Will, who spent just a month in the Upside Down and left as soon as he could, we went to the Upside Down and liked it.
 We chose to stay.
 We’ve been in the Upside Down for years.
 We’ve carved out a life, maybe even married Upside Down natives and spawned Upside Down offspring.

 In time, we don’t relate so well to the normal humans (gringos) back in the other dimension.
-We relate better to the other humans who choose to live in the Upside Down.
+We relate better to humans who choose to live in the Upside Down.

 “There are two types of expats.
 The first kind only hangs out with locals and complains about the expats.
 The second kind only hangs out with expats and all they do is complain about the locals.” – English Teacher X

 For years I thought that explained it.
-We hang out with each other because we love getting away from the natives, if just for a minute, to make fun of them.
+We hang out with each other because we love getting away from the natives, if just for a minute, to make fun of them or complain.